-In partnership with the state’s tribal governments, the South Dakota Game, Fish and Parks (GFP) has worked to improve management, protection and conservation of shared tribal-state natural resources.
-The South Dakota Department of Tribal Relations has also been a key partner in this effort.
+In partnership with the state’s tribal governments, South Dakota Game, Fish and Parks (GFP) has worked to improve management, protection and conservation of shared tribal-state natural resources.
+South Dakota Department of Tribal Relations has also been a key partner in this effort.

 Memorandums of Understanding (MOU)